Completing the Application

 - Documents submitted to the Board will not be returned to you.
 Keep copies of all materials submitted for your own reference.

 - Fees are not refundable and not transferable; they cannot be credited or prorated.

 - Applications are valid for one year from the date first submitted with fee.
 Applications will expire after one year.
 Extension requests will not be granted.
 You will be required to submit a new application and fee.

 - Apply for the appropriate type and status of license.
 See License Definitions page or contact us if you have questions.

 - Complete the online application using your full, legal name as it appears on birth, marriage, naturalization, or name change documents.

 - Account for all periods of time since you graduated from medical/osteopathic/podiatric school to the present date.

 - Provide full details, dates, complete names and addresses where requested.

 The Application Process

-- Use the Board’s Online Status Report to help you keep track of what materials the Board has received and what is still needed to complete your license application.
+- Once your application is submitted, paid for, and reviewed by staff, your Online Status Report will show outstanding items.
+Use it to keep track of the materials received by the Board and what is still needed to complete your license application.